 In certain cases, surgery may be difficult or impossible.
-Radiation therapy may be considered in certain situations; for example, if neither surgery nor a topical medication is an option, or if the skin cancer is in a cosmetically sensitive area.
+Radiation therapy may be considered in certain situations; for example, if neither surgery nor a topical medication is an option, or if the skin cancer is in a cosmetically sensitive area, such as the face.